 Note: Students who entered JHU prior to Fall 2018 may follow the old requirements as detailed in the catalog based on their year of entry to the institution or may follow these revised requirements.

 Please refer to the Academic Catalog, maintained by the Office of the Registrar and the Office of Academic Advising, for the formal listing of Psychology major and minor requirements.
+All classes taken for the major must be taken for a grade and be completed with a C- or better.
+Courses taken during Intersession or through the School of Business and Professional Studies may not be used to satisfy the requirements for the psychology major, although JHU summer credits may be accepted to satisfy these requirements.
 View the Psychology Undergraduate Handbook for additional information about these programs.

 - Intro-level course requirement: Three 100-level psychology courses.
 These are typically taken during Year 1 and Year 2.